Today I want to talk about a type of embroidery typical of North Central Ukraine, in

 Here is a graph of a similar design.
 The white part is indicated by gray lines showing counted satin stitch.

-Sometimes the design itself is completely in white, with a border or neighboring joining stitch done in red or red and black.
+Sometimes the design itself is completely in white, with a border or neighboring joining stitch, or hemstiching done in red or red and black.
 Here is a shoulder piece and upper sleeve from a chemise from the village of Irzhavets, in Southeast Chernyhiw Province.

 Here are two more examples from Chernyhiw Province.